Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Seth Brown and the Oakland Athletics take the field on Friday at Fenway Park against Brennan Bernardino, who will start for the Boston Red Sox.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox and Oakland Athletics will send James Paxton and Paul Blackburn, respectively, to the mound when the two squads square off on Saturday at Fenway Park, at 4:10 PM ET.

-The Red Sox are the favorite in this one, at -225, while the underdog Athletics have +185 odds to win.
-A 10.5-run total is set in the contest.
+The Red Sox are the favorite in this one, at -225, while the underdog Athletics have +180 odds to win.
+The total for the game is set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.